nerfstudio-project/nerfacc/README.md

 ## Examples:

-Before running those example scripts, please check the script about which dataset it is needed, and download the dataset first.
+Before running those example scripts, please check the script about which dataset is needed, and download the dataset first.
+You could use `--data_root` to specify the path.

 ```bash
 # clone the repo with submodules.